Preparation for Australian Public Service (APS) reasoning, emotional intelligence and personality tests

 F. Lease

-In this style of test questions, the APS gives you two game based verbal tests.
-The first test is called ‘pop-up’.
-In this test you are given a target which is a name of a colour written in a different colour.
-For example: purple (the word purple written in the colour red).
-Your task is to identify the correct colour in which the word is written, ie: purple.
-The second game based test is called ‘proof it,’ which has several slabs of text that contain grammatical errors such as typos, misspellings and punctuation errors.
-Your task in this test is to find all errors in the text.
+The Cognify test includes two mini verbal tests, which are short game-based aptitude tests.
+The first verbal mini test is called ‘pop-up’.
+In this mini test you are given a target which is a colour name written in a different colour.
+For example, the word 'purple' written in red.
+Your task is to correctly select the colour the word is written in.
+In our example red.
+The second game based mini test is called ‘proof it'.
+In this verbal mini test, you are given several text passages containing grammatical errors such as typos, misspellings and punctuation errors.
+Your task is to identify all errors in the text.

-The Australian Public Service (APS) uses only timed Verbal Reasoning tests.
+The Australian Public Service (APS) uses only timed verbal tests.
 Again, while most verbal tests used by APS have a timer for the entire test, some departments use a style of verbal reasoning tests where each question is timed.

 Our preparation will ensure that you are prepared for all relevant styles of verbal tests used by the APS.

-Another core determiner of suitability for a role within the APS is the Numerical Reasoning test.
-This test assists the APS in learning about your ability to understand numerical information and using it to solve problems.
+Another core determiner of suitability for a role within the APS is the numerical reasoning test.
+The numerical test assists APS in learning about your ability to understand numerical information and using it to solve problems.

-Numerical Reasoning tests used by APS include several styles of test questions:
+Numerical Reasoning tests used by APS include types of aptitude test questions:

 In this style of test questions APS gives you several graphs and tables to review.
 Each table or graph has 3 or 4 test questions which you need to answer based on the information provided in the table or graph.